gamesbook/pyprototypr/docs/card_decks.rst

 Data Example #3
 ---------------

-This example shows how data is sourced from a Matrix:
+This example shows how data is sourced from a Matrix; in this case the possible combinations for a standard deck of playing cards:

     .. code:: python